AbdullahMansoor123/rag_qa_MultipleSources/README.md

 # RAG Project for Customized Question-Answering System

 This project implements a **Retrieval-Augmented Generation (RAG) System** for a customized question-answering platform.
 Users can ask questions, and the system retrieves relevant information from multiple sources (Wikipedia, PDFs, and websites), using GPT-3.5-turbo to generate precise and contextual answers.

+You can try the live version of this app on Hugging Face here: [QA RAG System on Hugging Face](https://huggingface.co/spaces/Spaceman-123/qa_rag_system)

 ## Table of Contents
 - [RAG Project for Customized Question-Answering System](#rag-project-for-customized-question-answering-system)